Saturday, June 26, 2021

 Making a statement.

-And lastly, this is just for fans of "It's A Wonderful Life."
+And lastly, for fans of "It's A Wonderful Life."

 The cemetery here in the Cereal Capital of the World teems with history and is well worth a visit.